Hexagon/pup/README.md

 ```

 This command downloads the Pup executable and installs it on your system.
 The `A` flag grants all permissions, `f` overwrites any existing installation, and `r` ensures no cache is used.

-**Quick examples**

-To keep a process alive forever, without configuration

-`pup -n --cmd "deno run -A server.ts" --autostart` or with short flags `pup -nAC "deno run -A server.ts"`

-To restart process on file changes, without configuration

-`pup -n --cmd "deno run -A server.ts" --watch . or with short flags`pup -nC "deno run -A server.ts" -W .`

 **Ecosystem example**